Druzai/Bot_Mc_discord/README.md

         * **Bot can't do it when nick has spaces!**
             * This applies to servers from `1.0.0` to `1.19.0`!
 * Changing Minecraft servers on the go while server is down
+* Creating a server menu with buttons and a dropdown to quickly execute common commands
 * Setting an optional role in Discord.
 If set then the bot commands for managing the Minecraft server will require this role from the member
 * Setting an optional admin role in Discord.
 If set then commands that interacts with Minecraft server commands will